rvelthuis/DelphiBigNumbers/README.md

       BigDecimals
          BigDecimalTestDataGenerator / ...   --- Test data generator in Java; open with NetBeans 8
       BigIntegers
-         BigIntegerTestGenerator /...        --- Test data generator in C#; open with Visual Studio 2010 (Express) or newer Source                                    --- Sources for units and for bases.inc generator Tests
+         BigIntegerTestGenerator /...        --- Test data generator in C#; open .sln file with Visual Studio 2010 (Express) or newer Source                                    --- Sources for units and for bases.inc generator Tests